Canon XSi vs Olympus E-PL8

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XSi does not provide wifi capability.

-Both the XSi and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The XSi was replaced by the Canon T1i, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the XSi and E-PL8 can be found, respectively, in the Canon XSi Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon XSi or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.